-Five embalmed and latex-injected cadaveric heads were prepared for surgical simulation along with two dry-skulls, which were used to identify and documented the relevant osseous structures of the FTOZ.
-Dissections were performed under a surgical simulation setting using a surgical microscope (OPMI Pentero 900, Zeiss, Germany), and stop-motion frames were recorded with a high-definition stereoscopic video device (Truevision 3D, Truevision Systems, USA).
-Stereoscopic (side-by-side) pictures were taken using a professional camera (D810, Nikon, Japan), and selected specimens were prepared for two 3D scanning techniques (i.e., photogrammetry and structured light scanning).
-Our laboratory has previously documented the comprehensive workflow for both of these methods .
+Five embalmed and latex-injected cadaveric heads were prepared for surgical simulation along with two dry-skulls, which were used to identify and document the relevant osseous structures of the FTOZ.
+Dissections were performed under a surgical simulation setting using a surgical microscope (OPMI Pentero 900, Carl Zeiss AG, Oberkochen, Germany), and stop-motion frames were recorded with a high-definition stereoscopic video device (Truevision 3D, Truevision Systems, Goleta, CA).
+Stereoscopic (side-by-side) pictures were taken using a professional camera (D810, Nikon, Tokyo, Japan), and selected specimens were prepared for two 3D scanning techniques (i.e., photogrammetry and structured light scanning).
+Our laboratory had previously documented the comprehensive workflow for both of these methods .
 No IRB/ethics committee approval was required for this study.

-The models were uploaded to a web-based 3D model viewer app (Sketchfab, Sketchfab Inc, USA)-a platform that is one in a series of new modalities meant to enhance the immersive and functional capacities of VMs.
+The models were uploaded to a web-based 3D model viewer app (Sketchfab, Sketchfab Inc, New York, NY), a platform that belongs to a series of new modalities meant to enhance the immersive and functional capacities of VMs.
 Once the VMs were uploaded, the virtual scenario was prepared for its real-time rendering.
 Position, lighting, materials, and filters were set to highlight regions of anatomical interest.
 Strategic points were labeled and annotated for an interactive experience.
 Views of the models were set for both 2D and 3D experiences.

 The FTOZ approach exposes structures within and in the vicinity of the cranial fossae (the basilar artery apex, orbital apex, petrous apex, upper clivus, infratemporal fossa, interpeduncular fossa, pterygopalatine fossa, and sellar/parasellar regions) and allows higher maneuverability than the PA [5,6].
 Therefore, this approach may be used for several pathologies, such as pituitary macroadenomas, chordomas, sphenoid wing meningiomas, orbital meningiomas, petroclival meningiomas, trigeminal neurinomas, basilar tip aneurysms, anterior communicating artery aneurysms, and lesions of the cavernous sinus [7,8].
 Preoperative assessment of the patient’s pathology and medical history are essential for understanding the anatomy of the lesion and tailoring the surgical approach to fit the needs of each case.

 In the anterolateral region, one of the first bony landmarks encountered is the frontozygomatic suture.
 The frontozygomatic suture can be followed medially to identify the junction of the frontozygomatic, sphenofrontal, and sphenozygomatic sutures.
-As later described, this three-suture junction will be important for accurately placing the MacCarty keyhole.
+This three-suture junction will be important for accurately placing the MacCarty keyhole.
 In addition, the sutures can be used to locate intraorbital landmarks that are referenced during the osteotomy, including the inferior orbital fissure (IOF) and superior orbital fissure (SOF).
-For example, the sphenozygomatic suture can be followed inferiorly from the three-suture junction to reach IOF, and the frontozygomatic suture can be followed medially from an intraorbital perspective to reach the superolateral portion of the SOF.
-The IOF can also be visualized extracranially through the superior and medial portions of the infratemporal fossa (Figure 1A-1C).
+For instance, the sphenozygomatic suture can be followed inferiorly from the three-suture junction to reach the IOF, and the frontozygomatic suture can be followed medially from an intraorbital perspective to reach the superolateral portion of the SOF.
+The IOF can also be visualized extracranially through the superior and medial portions of the infratemporal fossa (Figure 1).

-The patient is positioned supine, with the head rotated about 30 degrees to the side opposite to the lesion and secured using a three-pin skull fixation device (e.g., Mayfield, Mizuho, Union City, United States).
+The patient is positioned supine, with the head rotated about 30 degrees to the side opposite to the lesion and secured using a three-pin skull fixation device (e.g., Mayfield, Mizuho OSI, Union City, CA).
 The two contralateral pins should be set on the superior temporal line (STL) and the ipsilateral pin on the mastoid process.
 The head may be rotated further, depending on the location of the lesion.
 In addition, the neck is slightly extended to make the malar eminence the highest point in the surgical field.
-This allows a natural separation of the frontal lobe from the orbital roof and improves the angle of microsurgical view from inferior to superior.
+This allows for a natural separation of the frontal lobe from the orbital roof and improves the angle of the microsurgical view from inferior to superior.

-With the elevation of the temporal fascia, subperiosteal dissection can be performed along the lateral orbital rim and extended inferiorly to increase exposure of the zygoma.
+With the elevation of the temporal fascia, subperiosteal dissection can be performed along the lateral orbital rim and extended inferiorly to increase the exposure of the zygoma.
 It is important to maintain the dissection in the subperiosteal plane to avoid injuring distal branches of the frontalis nerve.
 The continuity of the periosteum and periorbita should be maintained across the superior orbital rim.
-From the lateral orbital rim, the periorbita is gently dissected from the superior and lateral walls of the orbit until the anterolateral portion of IOF is reached (Figure 5B).
-Care should be taken particularly near the superolateral aspect, where the periorbita is most adherent.
+From the lateral orbital rim, the periorbita is gently dissected from the superior and lateral walls of the orbit until the anterolateral portion of the IOF is reached (Figure 5B).
+Utmost care should be taken particularly near the superolateral aspect, where the lacrimal gland lies within the lacrimal fossa of the frontal bone and the periorbita is most adherent at the frontozygomatic junction.
 In addition, dissection can be continued medially toward the supraorbital notch/foramen to free the supraorbital nerve.
 At this stage, there should be complete exposure of the zygoma and orbital rim.

 The two-piece FTOZ involves the removal of the standard pterional bone flap, followed by the orbitozygomatic bone flap (Figure 5C, Interactive Model 4, Video 1).
 The first burr hole is drilled superior to the zygomatic arch in the temporal squamosal bone.
 The second burr hole should be placed at the MacCarty keyhole, which has been described to be found at mean distances of 6.8 mm superior and 4.5 mm posterior to the frontozygomatic suture.
 The MacCarty keyhole exposes the frontal lobe dura in the upper half and periorbita in the lower half of the keyhole with the orbital roof in between .
 Accurate placement of the keyhole is critical for an efficient craniotomy that optimally preserves the lateral orbital wall and orbital roof.
 However, the number of burr holes can vary depending on the individual age and pathology of the patient.
 The bone cut can also be extended to the frontal region for anterior fossa lesions and inferiorly to the temporal region for middle and posterior fossae lesions.

-For the orbitozygomatic craniotomy, six bone cuts can be performed using IOF and SOF as landmarks (Interactive Model 5).
+For the orbitozygomatic craniotomy, six bone cuts can be performed using the IOF and SOF as landmarks (Interactive Model 5).
 To protect the periorbital and intraorbital contents, thin-blade retractors or surgical patties can be used.
-The first cut is made across the posterior root of the zygomatic arch.
+The first slightly oblique cut is made across the posterior root of the zygomatic arch, just anterior to the articular tubercle of the glenoid fossa to avoid the risk of postoperative temporomandibular joint dysfunction.
 The second cut is made at the inferolateral margin of the zygomatic bone.
-The third cut is initiated in the anterolateral portion of IOF and extends posterolaterally to join the second cut above the malar eminence.
+The third cut is initiated in the anterolateral portion of the IOF and extends posterolaterally to join the second cut above the malar eminence.
 The IOF can be identified along the inferior portion of the lateral orbital wall.
 In preparation for the next cut, the dura is elevated from the superior and lateral walls of the orbit.
-The fourth cut is made perpendicular to the superior orbital rim and extends posteriorly across the orbital roof toward SOF.
+The fourth cut is made perpendicular to the superior orbital rim and extends posteriorly across the orbital roof toward the SOF.
 While the orbital rim is a thick layer of bone, the orbital roof is relatively thin and must be carefully cut to prevent the release of periorbital fat and enophthalmos.
-The fifth and sixth cuts are made starting from IOF and SOF, respectively, to join these structures and ultimately elevate the orbitozygomatic bone flap (Figure 5D-E).
-During closure, the bone piece can be securely reattached with miniplates and screws.
+The fifth and sixth cuts are made starting from the IOF and SOF, respectively, to join these structures and ultimately elevate the orbitozygomatic bone flap (Figure 5D-E).
+During the closure, the bone piece can be securely reattached with miniplates and screws.

 The one-piece FTOZ has been noted to reduce surgical time and achieve good cosmetic results.
 However, this technique provides limited exposure of the inferior orbital fissure due to the temporalis muscle mass.
-While Shigeno et al. refined the technique by transposing the temporalis muscle underneath the zygomatic arch, this requires a more inferior skin incision at the level of the zygomatic arch that increases the risk of injury to TBFN .
+While Shigeno et al. refined the technique by transposing the temporalis muscle underneath the zygomatic arch, this requires a more inferior skin incision at the level of the zygomatic arch, which stands to increase the risk of injury to TBFN .
 With a smaller removal of the orbital roof, the one-piece FTOZ craniotomy can also lead to reduced visualization of the basal frontal lobe.